 Is there things you should bring or shouldn’t bring?
 Below you will find a list of 7 frugal camping must haves.
 Things that serve multiple purposes, are cheap and cost effective.
 They will also make your camping trip a whole lot easier.

-As far as the don’t bring things.
-Do not bring perfumes it will attract the bugs.
+As far as what to not bring camping.
+Do not bring perfume it will attract the bugs.
 Leave the expensive stuff at home.
 You don’t want to find things missing when you come back from a hike or a boat ride.
+Some people may disagree with me but leave the electronics at home.
+But bring your cellphone and a remote charger.

 Like I mentioned earlier do not judge a tent by the person count labelled on the package.
 Purchase a tent that works size wise, check the measurements for the space you need.